-The current situation of the deployment of land-based missiles with ranges between 500 and 5,500 km in East Asia is completely disadvantageous for the United States.
-While China has more than 1,250 ground-launched ballistic and cruise missiles with the above range, the United States has none.
-In order to improve the unfavorable circumstances, the United States has been planning to deploy ground-launched long-range missiles along the so-called “First Island Chain” after withdrawing from the Intermediate-Range Nuclear Forces (INF) Treaty in August 2019.[ii]
+The current situation regarding the deployment of land-based missiles with ranges between 500 and 5,500 km in East Asia is completely disadvantageous for the United States.
+While China has more than 1,250 ground-launched ballistic and cruise missiles with the above range, the United States has none.[i]
+In order to improve the unfavorable circumstances, the United States has been planning to deploy ground-launched “intermediate-range” missiles along the so-called “First Island Chain” after it withdrew from the Intermediate-Range Nuclear Forces (INF) Treaty in August 2019.[ii]

 Can Japan Reject the Introduction of Missiles to USFJ?

 Under the current Japan-US treaty framework, it is not mandatory for Washington to consult with Tokyo and obtain official approval from the GOJ as long as the United States wants to deploy ground-launched intermediate-range missiles with non-nuclear warheads.

 Japanese Prime Minister Nobusuke Kishi and Secretary of State Christian Herter signed “Exchanged Notes, Regarding the Implementation of Article VI of Treaty of Mutual Cooperation and Security between Japan and the United States of America” between on January 19, 1960.
 It states “major changes in their (the US armed forces’) equipment” shall be the subjects of prior consultation between the two governments.[iii]
 But there is a trick.
 According to the understanding of the both governments, “major changes in their equipment” has meant “the introduction into Japan of nuclear weapons, including intermediate and long-range missiles as well as the construction of bases for such weapons, and will not, for example, mean the introduction of non-nuclear weapons including short-range missiles without nuclear components.”